Where We Be

 of the four biggest (Molokai and Lanai are just to the west of Maui)

-thus forming each Hawaiian island in turn.
-As you can see, Kauai is the oldest and the Big Island the newest of the major Hawaiian islands.
+each Hawaiian island in turn.
+Kauai is therefore the oldest island and the Big Island the newest of the major Hawaiian islands.

 |Lots of Hawaiian families were spending the day swimming and relaxing in this pretty island oasis